 Blurred Culture was able to host Pete and The Sweet Kill for an evening at Madame Siam, and we were only able to recently catch up with him to talk about his new album Neon Black and the stunning video for the lead-off single “Night Terror Creeper”

 Hey Pete, first of all, I want to thank you for performing at our showcase a few months back.
 How’s it been going since?

 You let me preview the video for “Night Terror Creeper” and I got to say that the aesthetic of it looks really amazing.
-You mind telling me a little bit about the song, it’s meaning and how the visuals tie into it?
+Do you mind telling me a little bit about the song, its meaning, and how the visuals tie into it?

 Thank you so much, man!!
-A lot of blood (literally), sweat and tears went into the production of this.
-The song is about my night terrors that have plagued me all my life.
+A lot of blood (literally), sweat, and tears went into the production of this.
+The song is about the night-terrors that have plagued me all my life.
 As a teenager, my parents would run into my bedroom waking me up from turning my room upside down in my sleep.
-Later on, in life I would punch massive holes through the walls and once sleeping at my friend’s house in Echo Park I woke up to blood everywhere because I punched through the window, the neighbors called the cops and it was a tricky situation to explain.
+Later on, in life I would punch massive holes through the walls, and once sleeping at my friend’s house in Echo Park I woke up to blood everywhere because I punched through the window, the neighbors called the cops and it was a tricky situation to explain.
 Thus, the song Night Terror Creeper was born

 Whoa, that’s heavy.

 As I have suffered alcoholic torment over the years … especially in sobriety … I have learned that the subconscious, which rules the roost when sleeping, is where the disease of alcoholism resides.
 The subconscious surrender is necessary and can only happen when I don’t exude grandiosity and defiance thus living a humble and willing existence.

 Is that what you’re trying to express in the video?
 The nightmarish manifestation of the disease?